PoCInnovation/Pool2023/P2P/day03/README.md

 Just having solidity inside the whole project makes it a lot more reslient and better than typescript.

+You can also interact with your contracts directly with one of foundry tools called `cast` if you'd wish

 However it is only the beginning of foundry and if you wish to go futher here are some ressources:

 - [foundry best practices](https://book.getfoundry.sh/tutorials/best-practices)